Flone-dnb/SilentServer/README.md

 # Silent Server
-Silent is an extremely lightweight, high quality - low latency voice chat made for gaming.<br>
+Silent is an extremely lightweight, high quality - low latency voice chat made for gaming.
+Runs on Windows and Linux.<br>
 Must be used with the Silent (client) application.<br>
 <br>
 Made with Qt Framework, Winsock2 and Windows Multimedia System.